qa33ar/Canada---Retail-Sales-Overview---Power-BI-Dashboard/README.md

 # 📷 Dashboard Preview

-Some snaps from the dashboard and work process are shown here.
-The top left depicts the Transform tab with column profile which helps to easily view detailed information of a table.
+A few snaps from the dashboard are given below:

 ## Main Dashboard
 ![Dashboard](main%20dashboard.PNG)